Luke McCormack Profile

 Luke McCormack, the twin brother of Pat McCormack, is affiliated with Birtley ABC.
 He is coached by Graeme Rutherford and names his hero as Mike Tyson.

 In 2015, the brothers became only the second pair of twins to win England Boxing Elite national titles on the same day equalling the achievement of Darran and Stewart Langley in 2005.

-While Pat has experienced the Olympics previously in 2016, Luke McCormack will debut on the stage in Tokyo.
+While Pat has experienced the Olympics previously in 2016, Luke McCormack made his debut in Tokyo in 2021.

-After losing 1kg to make the 63kg lightweight mark, McCormack has admitted to taking a keener interest in his diet and says he is the "perfect size" for the division.
+After losing 1kg to make the 63kg lightweight mark, McCormack admitted to taking a keener interest in his diet and said he was the "perfect size" for the division.

 McCormack has won multiple medals at a series of international competitions including silver at the 2017 European championships, bronze at the 2018 Commonwealth Games and another bronze at the 2019 European Games.

 McCormack was the first GB boxer to seal his place for Tokyo at the Paris event.

 The lightweight secured his spot with a gruelling victory over Turkey's Tugrulhan Erdemir.
 McCormack produced his best in the final round to edge a split decision.

 A unanimous points victory over Enrico Lacruz of the Netherlands set the Washington-born fighter up with a semi-final bout against France's Sofiane Oumiha.

 But it was Oumiha, a Rio 2016 Olympic Games silver medallist and AIBA World Champion, who edged a tight contest.